coin723/dashboard-v2/README.md

                 APP_ROUTER_PROVIDERS
             ]);

-    * Each page consists of __components__.
-For a component, `.ts` file matching to the component is the core part.
+    * Each page consists of __components__. `.ts` file of a component is the core of it.
 A component may include separate template file(.html) or stylesheet(.css) to implement itself into the web page.
 It is a common convention to name such file as same as that of related component's `.ts` file.

             import { Component } from '@angular/core';